 New Player Experience

 Bless Online visuals could’ve been good if this review was published in 2011.
 Currently this game looks like mediocre mobile port of “Meh out of 10” generic PC RPG.
 Characters look plastic, environments generic, lighting outdated and mobs boring.
 It has no distinct character or something recognizable.
-There is nothing unique about style of Bless online, color palette consists of a various shades of shit.
-Character animations resemble paralyzed polio victims riding on a rollerblades and after 20 seconds of riding your first mounts you want to put a bullet in its head to take it out of its misery.
+There is nothing unique about style of Bless Online, color palette consists of a various shades of trash.
+Character animations resemble drunkard coming home 4.00 AM on a rollerblades.
+After 20 seconds of riding your first mounts you want to put a bullet in its head to take it out of its misery.